oVirt/ovirt-system-tests/docs/general/installation.markdown

 Installing dependencies
 ======================

-**NOTE**: The prefered way to run OST is inside a mock environment, created by [mock_runner.sh] This method will ensure that the appropriate oVirt engine SDK is being installed.
+**NOTE**: The preferred way to run OST is inside a mock environment, created by [mock_runner.sh] This method will ensure that the appropriate oVirt engine SDK is being installed.
 Each suite should use the latest oVirt engine SDK that is available for its version (for example, basic-suite-master should use the sdk